Yalantis/FastEasyMapping/README.md

 ```

 ### FEMMapping
-Generally `FEMMapping` is a class that describes mapping for `NSObject` or `NSManagedObject` by encapsulating set of attributes and relationships.
-In addition to this it defines possibilities for objects uniquing (supported by CoreData only).
+Generally `FEMMapping` is a class that describes mapping for `NSObject` or `NSManagedObject` by encapsulating a set of attributes and relationships.
+In addition, it defines the possibilities for objects uniquing (supported by CoreData only).

 The only difference between `NSObject` and `NSManagedObject` is in `init` methods: